 5. Reduce Access Points

-If cockroaches get into your home, it is important to limit their ability to freely move around.
+If cockroaches get into your home, it is important to limit their ability to move around freely.
 This might seem like a small matter, but it can have a big impact.

 Check the pipes under your kitchen sink and make sure there is a good seal around them.